 - Has been adapted for an employee with disabilities for journeys between the home and the workplace or workplace training.

-Employees cannot claim a mileage allowance from HMRC if they are driving a company car.
+Employees cannot claim a mileage allowance from HMRC if they drive a company car.
 However, company car drivers can claim fuel expenses for all business mileage where the employee has paid for the fuel.
-Business mileage for personal journeys made in a company car cannot be claimed.
+Business mileage for personal journeys in a company car cannot be claimed.

-If the employer covers the cost for all fuel used by a company car, including personal journeys, this is also a benefit on which the employee pays tax.
+If the employer covers the cost of all fuel used by a company car, including personal journeys, the employee also pays tax on this benefit.

 Therefore, unless the employee uses the car for private journeys covering tens of thousands of miles each year, it makes more economic sense to pay for the fuel themselves.
 However, if the employee drives a car with a low emission rate for many miles annually, it would be cost-effective to pay the tax on company-provided fuel.